 Along the ride, make a stop to visit a local school and give children some small gifts such as pens or books.
 You will also be able to meet Xa Pho minority, one of the smallest ethnic group, which cannot be found in other areas.
 Return to Thanh Phu before continuing the ride to Ban Ho where you take a break for lunch in a local house.

 After lunch, you can take a short walk to the nearby river, where you will be able to have a swim.
 Take a break and have a cup of tea in a Tay house before jumping on a car for a journey back to Sapa.

-In the afternoon, we will visit Lao Chai village, and La Pan Tan “Rice Canyon” before arriving at your simple homestay in Nghia Lo.
-Dinner will be had with a Thai family.
+In the afternoon, visit Lao Chai Village, and La Pan Tan “Rice Canyon” before arriving at your simple homestay in Nghia Lo.
+Have dinner with a Thai family.

 On arrival in Dong Hoi, you will be met and transferred to the edge of the Phong Nha-Ke Bang National Park.
 Today you visit Phong Nha, and Paradise Cave located in the most well-preserved remote and mountainous region of Central Vietnam.

-Overnight in hotel near Phong Nha - Ke Bang National Park.
+Overnight at hotel near Phong Nha - Ke Bang National Park.

 Today you start the six hour trek to Hang En, also known as Swallow Cave.
 The journey takes you through rural villages, rivers, and jungle to the end point and Hang En, the world's third largest known cave.
 Afternoon exploring the cave network, settle down then camp in the cave.
 Dinner and free at leisure.